harvardinformatics/website/content/maker.md

 [JBrowse](https://jbrowse.org/) can be used to visualize MAKER-generated annotation, RNA/protein evidence sequence alignments, and RepeatMasker-masked regions in the context of the reference genome.

 JBrowse provides a script `maker2jbrowse` that automatically exports a MAKER datastore to a JBrowse data directory that can be directly visualized in JBrowse.
-However, this script executes very slowly on a parallel file system (such as Odyssey's scratchlfs and holylfs), and the resulting JBrowse data directory is completely unsuitable for visualization when located on a parallel file system due to a large number of small files created.
+However, this script executes very slowly on a parallel file system (e.g., FASRC scratchlfs and holylfs file systems), and the resulting JBrowse data directory is completely unsuitable for visualization when located on a parallel file system due to a large number of small files created.
 An in-house customization of this script (`maker2jbrowse-odyssey`) has been developed and tuned for parallel file systems.
-Execution time of `maker2jbrose-odyssey` is well over an order of magnitude faster than `maker2jbrowse`, and the resulting JBrowse data directory contains tens of files in standard formats usable by other tools (e.g., [bgzip](https://www.htslib.org/doc/bgzip.html)-compressed & [tabix](https://www.htslib.org/doc/tabix.html)-indexed [GFF3](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md), and bgzip-compressed and [samtools](https://www.htslib.org/doc/samtools.html)-faidx-indexed FASTA) instead of tens/hundreds of thousands of JBrowse-specific files.
+Execution time of `maker2jbrowse-odyssey` is well over an order of magnitude faster than `maker2jbrowse`, and the resulting JBrowse data directory contains tens of files in standard formats usable by other tools (e.g., [bgzip](https://www.htslib.org/doc/bgzip.html)-compressed & [tabix](https://www.htslib.org/doc/tabix.html)-indexed [GFF3](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md), and bgzip-compressed and [samtools](https://www.htslib.org/doc/samtools.html)-faidx-indexed FASTA) instead of tens/hundreds of thousands of JBrowse-specific files.

 ### maker2jbrowse-odyssey setup